rspamd/rspamd.com/doc/tutorials/site_contributing.md

 ---
 # Contributing to rspamd.com website

+For general instructions on building and contributing to the Rspamd website, please refer to the [wiki page](https://github.com/rspamd/rspamd.com/wiki/Building-the-site).

+The following document provides specific guidelines on handling local links and testing changes before submitting pull requests.

 ## Local links

 During the build process, Markdown sources are converted into HTML pages, and their file extensions are changed from `*.md` to `*.html`.
 When creating local links, ensure to replace the `.md` file extension with `.html`.